what to pack for Belgium

 A neck wallet is a really good way to avoid losing anything valuable when you're traveling.
 It's too easy to misplace passports and credit cards when you’re going from one point to another.
 Having a neck wallet with several zippered pockets will help you keep your valuables organized and accounted for.
 And when you don’t need it, it discreetly slips under your shirt and out of sight.

-Another great way to help keep your luggage organized is using a spacious toiletry bag.
+Bathrooms in Europe can be… eh hm… compact.
+Another stellar way to help keep your luggage organized is using a spacious toiletry bag.
 You’ll be able to fit all of your toiletry products together in one bag and keep everything organized in separate zippered compartments.
-Getting one that also can hang while open like this one is even better.

 daypack